Hexca/item-flow-contracts/README.md

-# Item NFT Ecosystem
+# Items NFT Ecosystem

-`Item` is an ecosystem to onboard the next generation of NFT collectors.
+`Items` is an ecosystem to onboard the next generation of NFT collectors.
 NFT vendors and artists can create and sell NFTs with near zero friction through one of our adapters and NFT collectors can purchase NFTs without interacting with a blockchain or cryptocurrency until they want or need to.